Information for referrers

 • serving a term of imprisonment in a Corrective Services facility (this does not include suspended sentences or intensive correction order) or

-• subject to a parole order or cancelled parole order or
+• subject to a parole order or cancelled parole order (or similar order in another Sate) or

 • charged with a sexual assault offence under: